a-barlow/quantr/README.md

 ### Limitations (currently)

-- Inserting **multiple n-gates by themselves or with other single gates** causes an issue for the printer.
-For now, the user has to manually make sure that the n-gates are added by themselves, one column at a time.
-In the near future, this will be resolved.
 - There is **no noise** consideration, or ability to introduce noise.
 - There is **no ability to add classical circuits**.
 - The circuit size has an **upper bound of 50 qubits**.
 Although, due to